-The Authority is entering fiscal year 2019 with ongoing concerns regarding level funding, or less than level funding for State Contract Assistance.
-The Authority will need increases in State Contract Assistance for future years, given annual cost increases, if the current level of service is to be maintained.
+The Authority is entering fiscal year 2020 with persistent concerns regarding funding for State Contract Assistance with this being determined by the annual state budget process.
+Federal 5311 funds are allocated among the rural RTAs by the Department of Transportation and, although projections are provided, the actual share for the individual "rural" is typically not announced until the fourth quarter of the fiscal year.
+The Authority will need increases in funding sources for future years, given annual cost increases, if the current level of service is to be maintained.

-Fare increases have been put in place for the start of fiscal year 2019 as a means of providing a contribution to offset ever increasing operating costs.
-As well, additional route changes will be occurring to deal with under utilized routes/times of service and other modifications in routes and times in an effort to offer more attractive scheduling and therefore enhance ridership while keeping expenses in check.
+Fare increases were put in place for the start of fiscal year 2019 as a means of providing a contribution to offset ever increasing operating costs and this has had very positive results.
+An additional route run was added in fiscal year 2019 and routes are regularly evaluated to identify underutilized routes/times of service and other modifications in routes and times in an effort to offer more attractive scheduling and therefore enhance ridership while keeping expenses in check.

-The Authority has extended its maintenance facility lease but continues the process of acquiring property as a site for the construction of a maintenance facility of its own.
-The Authority has been awarded a Federal grant to pay for 80% of the project with the State having provided the other 20%.
-The Federal grant is considerably less than had been applied for but engineering and design work is underway to produce an adequate maintenance facility with the funding available.
+The Authority is negotiating to extend its maintenance facility lease but continues the process of acquiring property as a site for the construction of a maintenance facility of its own.
+The Authority has been awarded a Federal grant of \$6,000,000 for the project with the State having already provided some funding.
+The Federal grant is considerably less than had been applied for but engineering and design work is underway to produce an adequate maintenance facility with this funding and an additional \$2,000,000 contribution committed to by the State Department of Transportation.